KatePaulauskas/watch-store/README.md

      ![Facebook Page](/media/facebook-page-overview.jpeg)
      ![Facebook Page](/media/facebook-page-posts.jpeg)

+     **About View:**

      ![Facebook Page](/media/facebook-page-about.jpeg)

 **Subscribe Form & Newsletter Marketing (Mailchimp)**

 - **Email List Building:** A subscribe form in the website footer invites users to sign up for newsletters powered by Mailchimp.
 This helps Eternity build a list of subscribers for future marketing campaigns.

-- **Personalized Email Campaigns:** Subscribers receive personalized newsletters with product recommendations, new arrivals, and exclusive discounts.
+- **Personalised Email Campaigns:** Subscribers receive personalized newsletters with product recommendations, new arrivals, and exclusive discounts.
 Mailchimp's automation tools can help in managing these campaigns effectively.

 - **Engagement Metrics:** Mailchimp’s analytics can be used to track open rates, click-through rates, and conversions, refining future campaigns based on subscriber behavior.